danzen/zimjs/docs.md

 setProps(properties) - sets provided properties (as {prop:val, prop:val}) for each item
-   the values accept ZIM VEE - dynamic parameters - see ZIM Pick() returns object for chaining remake(items) - pass in an array of items to tile - see items property for editing current list - returns tile for chaining can also change rows and cols and remake() resize(width, height) - resize the tile with new width and/or height if the width and/or height parameters were set - returns tile for chaining
+   the values accept ZIM VEE - dynamic parameters - see ZIM Pick() returns object for chaining setSpacing(h,v) - set arrays of horizontal and vertical spacing ZIM Tile() makes spacing arrays for horizontal and vertical spacing based on ZIM VEE calculations from the spacingH and spacingV parameters to change spacing afterwards, new arrays can be provided to setSpacing() the arrays must have col-1 and row-1 items - although h or v can be left null or undefined to keep existing spacing remake(items) - pass in an array of items to tile - see items property for editing current list - returns tile for chaining can also change rows and cols and remake() resize(width, height) - resize the tile with new width and/or height if the width and/or height parameters were set - returns tile for chaining